ihaveapatricklmao/ihaveapatricklmao/README.md

-Godot best game engine
+any other game engine < DOOM engine

-i basically only know GDscript and python